NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-13-rent-by-district-gdansk.md

 ---
-Title: Rent by District - Gdansk
+Title: Rent by District Q1 2019 - Gdansk
 Author: Team BigDoor24
-Lead: Are you paying too much rent? too little? ... or just right?
+Lead: How close are you to being a Goldilocks?
 Published: '2019-02-13T13:29:05+01:00'
 Image: /assets/Images/are-you-paying-too-much-rent-gdansk_.png
 Tags:
   - Statistics
   - Gdansk
 ---
-Are you paying too much rent? , too little? ... or as Goldilocks would say ... just right!
+Are you paying too much rent or to little? ... or, as Goldilocks would say, just right!

 A few comments first on our data.